Letter sent to David Clark 18th March 2018

 The truth is, David, as Health Minister, you are ultimately responsible for the decision to allow fluoridation to be carried out in New Zealand.

 Therefore, we would really appreciate it if you would provide thoughtful answers to the below questions:

-- If a 12 year, US Government funded, multi-million-dollar study, carried out by a team of distinguished neurotoxicity researchers from Harvard, the University of Toronto, Michigan and McGill, who have written over 50 papers on similar studies of other environmental toxins like lead and mercury, has found that children exposed in utero, to the same levels that NZ women are exposed to, reduces IQ, does not make you invoke the Precautionary Principle and suspend fluoridation – then what will?
+- If a 12 year, US Government funded, multi-million-dollar study, carried out by a team of distinguished neurotoxicity researchers from Harvard, the University of Toronto, Michigan and McGill, who have written over 50 papers on similar studies of other environmental toxins like lead and mercury, has found that children exposed in utero, to mother exposed to the same levels of fluoride that NZ women are exposed to, reduces IQ, does not make you invoke the Precautionary Principle and suspend fluoridation – then what will?

 - Why continue with fluoridation when the benefits are dubious and there are other public health programmes being carried out in non-fluoridated countries and areas of New Zealand that are really effective, save money and are acceptable to everyone?

 Please note, we are asking for your thoughts on the above two questions.
 We are not interested in the fact that some dental and health organisations support fluoridation.

 On behalf of the team at Fluoride Free New Zealand